 However, subdividing a mansion means removing extra staircases and figuring out whether to keep or alter the unusual decor elements.

 Tom and Claire took the entertaining wing of the building, so they had fewer bedrooms and needed to convert the dining room into a guest room/office.
 That meant removing the giant table that was built into the foundation of the house.
-And figuring out how they felt about tiled floors, a wall of marble and plenty of wood panelling.
+And figuring out how they felt about tiled floors, a wall of marble, and plenty of wood paneling.

 They also didn’t have a decent downstairs bathroom, had an extra kitchenette in one of the bedrooms, and needed to remove a ton of dead ivy from the exterior of the building.

 However, the first thing they dealt with was how to keep their enormous living room warm.
-They started by replacing about half of the inefficient single-pane windows (they’ll deal with the unusual and large windows at a later point).
+They started by replacing about half of the inefficient single-pane windows (they’ll deal with the unusually shaped and large windows at a later point).
 And added two heat pumps.